Old English Bulldog: Decline

 In England, the passage of the Cruelty to Animals Act 1835 caused a decline of bull-baiting and dog fighting, leading to a lack of interest in perpetuating the Old English Bulldog.
 Three dogs from the Duke of Hamilton's strain of Old English Bulldog, Wasp, Child, and Billy, were depicted in a painting and recognized as some of the last known members of the breed before it became extinct.

 Despite the laws making dog fighting illegal, it continued for many years.
 Breeders determined a cross between the Old English Bulldog and Old English Terrier created a superior fighting dog with increased quickness and dexterity.
 This new breed of dog, called the bull and terrier, was a precursor to the Staffordshire Bull Terrier, Bull Terrier and American Pit Bull Terrier and accelerated the extinction of the Old English Bulldog.

 English Bulldog

-Often confused with the Old English Bulldog, the English Bulldog is noted for its sweet disposition; it does not have the speed and agility that were the definitive characteristics of the Old English Bulldog.
+Sometimes confused with the Old English Bulldog, the modern English Bulldog is a Companion dog noted for its stocky body, short legs and considerable underbite.
+The modern English Bulldog does not have the speed and agility that were the definitive characteristics of the Old English Bulldog and was never used for dogfighting or bull-baiting.